dhruvsahu007/The-Open-Source-Contributor/README.md

 - Find and analyze an open-source project on GitHub
 - Use Cursor's AI features to understand project architecture
 - Identify and fix bugs or add enhancements
-- Submit Pull Requests to the chosen repository
+- Submit Pull Requests to chosen repositories
 - Document the entire process

 ## Methodology